telerik/maui-docs/controls/gridsplitter/overview.md

 * [Resize behavior]({%slug gridsplitter-configuration%}#resize-behavior)&mdash;The GridSplitter allows you to control which columns or rows are resized relative to the position of the splitter.
 * [Resize direction]({%slug gridsplitter-configuration%}#resize-direction)&mdash;You can control whether the GridSplitter control resizes rows or columns.
 * [Visual states]({%slug gridsplitter-styling%}#visual-states)&mdash;You can use visual states to change the appearance of the control based on its state&mdash;for example, when it's disabled or hovered.
-* [Styling API]({%slug gridsplitter-styling%})The GridSplitter exposes a set of styling properties for customizing its visual appearance and enables you to set its background, border, and gripper color.
+* [Styling API]({%slug gridsplitter-styling%})&mdash;The GridSplitter exposes a set of styling properties for customizing its visual appearance and enables you to set its background, border, and gripper color.

 ## Next Steps